 - complaints that involve insurance claims against the council (although there may be some aspects of the complaint that could be investigated concurrently eg an allegation that the service area delayed in sending information about how to make an insurance claim against the council)

 - complaints about a member of staff that would more properly be dealt with through the council’s disciplinary code or through staff management or performance procedures

 - complaints from members of staff relating to personnel matters

 - allegations of fraud or corruption that would more properly be dealt with by the council’s Anti Fraud procedures or Whistle Blowing procedure

-- complaints about Councillors or a co-opted member, as these are dealt with under a separate procedure (please contact the Head of Council, Cabinet and Committee Secretariat, Department of Legal and Democratic Services for more details) - to make a complaint about a Councillor, please email [email protected]
+- complaints about Councillors or a co-opted member, as these are dealt with under a separate procedure (please contact the Committee and Councillor Support Manager for more details) - to make a complaint about a Councillor, please email [email protected]

 - complaints about a council policy (the customer should be advised to contact their local Ward Councillor or write to the relevant Cabinet Member)